 Multiple Loops in List Comprehension in Python

-Working with inclusion allows you to write several cycles to generate a new list.
-The first specified cycle will be external, in which the second written cycle will be launched.
-This means that the second cycle will be nested in the first.
+Working with comprehension allows you to write multiple loops to generate a new list.
+The first specified loop will be the outer one, and the second specified loop will run inside it.
+This means the second loop will be nested within the first.

-.
-Then we write a loop, where the second number j
+we write a loop where the second number j

 lst = [(i, j) for i in range(1, 4) for j in range(1, 3)]